Template

 In a normal system, there are specific cells in the pancreas which secrete digestive enzymes into the small intestine after each meal.
 In affected dogs, these cells atrophy or dry up, and do not produce the necessary enzymes needed for proper digestion.
 This prevents nutrients from being absorbed by the body.

-Its roots are believed to be genetic.
-While it can be found in all dogs, large breeds, particularly German Shepherds, are predisposed to the disease.
+It is believed to be a genetic disease.
+While it can be found in all dogs, large breeds, particularly German Shepherds, are predisposed.

 Symptoms of PI include: